• ESG Homepage

 Promotion of Local Sourcing

-The PTG Group places strong emphasis on creating shared value throughout its business value chain by promoting the use of Thai local raw materials in developing products under the Punthai Coffee brand. aims to support domestic farmers and producers by providing market access and enabling them to generate appropriate value from their products.
+The PTG Group places strong emphasis on creating shared value throughout its business value chain by promoting the use of Thai local raw materials in developing products under the Punthai Coffee brand.
+It aims to support domestic farmers and producers by providing market access and enabling them to generate appropriate value from their products.
 This approach connects the Company’s business operations with community economic development by transforming agricultural products from various regions into beverage offerings that meet consumer needs, while preserving the unique identity of local ingredients.
 As a result, farmers gain stable income and employment, reducing the need for migration and strengthening the local circular economy.
 At the same time, the Company enhances supply continuity, mitigates the risk of raw material shortages, and supports long-term, efficient business operations.

 Over the past year, the Company has developed signature beverage products featuring renowned provincial specialties.
 These include the Thai-Ricano “Taste of Nan,” made from 100% Arabica specialty coffee beans sourced from high-quality plantations in Nan Province, recognized nationally for their distinctive flavor profile.
 The initiative supports sustainable forest and mountain development through coffee cultivation and promotes local employment by enabling farmers to earn income from growing and selling coffee beans.
 Other examples include beverages made from “Bengal currant” (Carissa carandas) from Samut Songkhram Province, reflecting the commitment of a new generation of farmers to develop and preserve local resources, and “Pui Fai Santol from Prachinburi” under the “Thai Taste Series.”
 The Company sources santol directly from local farmers and transforms it into beverages distributed nationwide.
-Through these initiatives, the Company develops distinctive products with traceable origins that respond to growing consumer demand for responsibly sourced goods.
-This approach supports sustainable business growth while delivering benefits to communities, society, and the Thai economy from upstream to downstream.
+Through these initiatives, the Company develops distinctive products with traceable origins that respond to growing consumer demand for responsibly sourced goods, supporting sustainable business growth while delivering benefits to communities, society, and the Thai economy from upstream to downstream.

 Supporting Small Entrepreneurs and Local Partners